2019 GCSE Exam Results

 - % of students achieving the EBacc

-Information on these four measures can be found below.
+Information on these four measures can be found below, and in the school performance tables

 Our most notable successes and improvements include:

-- 10% more students actieved positive progress scores, meaning that that over half of the cohort achieved better grades than their prior attainment indicated they would
+- Nearly half of the cohort achieved better grades than their prior attainment indicated they would

 We would like to congratulate our students, their families and our staff on these excellent results which reflect an enormous amount of dedication and hard-work by all involved.
 Education is our core purpose and we are privileged to be able to contribute positively to the life chances of so many students.

 The Attainment 8 score is a reflection of the average grades across 8 subjects for all pupils.
 Each GCSE grade is a point which, when combined and averaged for each student, gives the Attainment 8 score. .
 This is compared to the Estimated Attainment 8 grade (provided by the DfE) to calculate the difference which is Progress 8.
-2017, the government changed the points scores each alphabetical grade (A*-G) was equivalent to.
-This resulted in a national drop in the A8.
-In 2017, NMS's A8 score has improved compared to national figures to above national average.
-In 2018 attainment has dropped to slightly below national figures at 44.94.
+Our Attainment 8 score in 2019 is 44.74.

 This measure shows the average progress made across 8 GCSE subjects.
 The 8 subjects counted include maths, English, EBacc subjects (sciences, languages, humanities, computer science) and Open subjects (art, music, technology etc.).
 If every child reaches their GCSE target grade (as determined by their performance at KS2) in all 8 subjects, then the school scores zero for that student.
 If a student achieves a higher grade than they were predicted then the student's score is positive.
 If a student achieves a lower grade than they were predicted, then the student's score is negative.
 The overall Progress 8 score for a school, is an average of all those scores.

-Our score last summer was -0.17 which meant that students on average achieved just below the GCSE grade than they were projected to, across all 8 subjects.
+Our score last summer (2018) was -0.14 which meant that students on average achieved just below the GCSE grade than they were projected to, across all 8 subjects.
 A Progress 8 score of above 0 means a school is making above average progress.
+Progress 8 scores for 2019 are yet to be published.

 Basics (% of students achieving a pass in English and maths)

 This is the second year of the grades for English and maths being awarded on the new 9-1 scale.
 The DfE have announced that a grade 4 is a standard pass and a grade 5 is a strong pass.
 The grade 4 is equivalent to the “old” grade C in terms of a “pass”.
-We are extremely proud of our class of 2018 as 64% attained a standard pass in English and maths.
-This is at the national average this year.
-This year 33% of our students achieved a strong pass (grade 5 or above) in English and maths.
+We are extremely proud of our class of 2019 as 65% attained a standard pass in English and maths.
+This is at the national average.
+This year 37% of our students achieved a strong pass (grade 5 or above) in English and maths.

 EBacc (% of students achieving a pass in 5 areas)